gonmarmar5/gonmarmar5/README.md

 - 🔭 I’m currently working on [my Undergraduate Thesis Project about AI](https://github.com/alvvazort/AIDrone)

-- 💬 I'm native speaker in Spanish and have a certified C1 in English, B2 in Portuguese and B2 in French.
+- 💬 I'm native speaker in Spanish and have a certified C1 in English, B2 in Portuguese and French.

 - 📫 You can reach me by email **gonmarmar5@alum.us.es**